 Ugly Wins Out

 They're ugly, but they work.
 You can find some beautiful black and copper fireplace ash buckets from places like Plow & Hearth.
-My theory--and this is based on my personal quirks--is that ugly is better because it forces you to move the thing outside.
+Our theory is that ugly is better because it forces you to move the thing outside.
 An attractive ash bucket, by contrast, doesn't look half-bad sitting next to the fireplace.

-Will the Plow & Hearth cans ignite flammable materials underneath?
-I don't know.
+Will the Plow & Hearth can ignite flammable materials underneath?
+We don't know.
 Their advertising literature says that the cans' "double-layer steel bottom offers additional protection for floors."
-Even so, I prefer the added peace of mind that comes with having those supposedly cold, dead ashes far away from my house.
+Even so, we prefer the added peace of mind that comes with having those supposedly cold, dead ashes far away from our house.